 Half-Life

 Another feature of each radionuclide is its half-life.
 Half-life is the length of time it takes for half of the radioactive atoms of a specific radionuclide to decay.
-A good rule of thumb is that, after seven half-lives, you will have less than one percent of the original amount of radiation.
+After seven half-lives, you will have less than one percent of the original amount of radiation.

-Depending on the radionuclide, this process could be fast or take a very long time – radioactive half-lives can range from milliseconds to hours, days, sometimes millions of years.
+Depending on the radionuclide, this process could be fast or take a very long time.
+Radioactive half-lives can range from less than a nanosecond, to hours, days, or sometimes millions and billions of years or more.

 For example, technetium-99m, one of the most common medical isotopes used for imaging studies, has a half-life of 6 hours.